IBM/evote/docs/run-local.md

 ![importContract](https://user-images.githubusercontent.com/10428517/76371236-e0ba3d00-62f6-11ea-82a1-bfa4798985b9.gif)
 - Next, we have to import our contract before we can install it.
 Click on **View -> Open Command Pallette -> Import Smart Contract**.
-Next, click on the `voterContract@7.0.0.cds` file that is at the root of our directory.
-Note that the gif has a different smart contract This will be where you cloned this repo.
+Next, click on the `voterContract@7.0.0.cds` file that is in the `evote/contract` folder.
+Note that the gif has a different smart contract
+This will be where you cloned this repo.